 4. Electric Cables

 The continuous appearance of electrical cables and cords near the floor is among the secondary repercussions of electronics and may trigger numerous domestic injuries leading to stumbling.
 Invest in power strips (multi-outlet power strips), and position them between the television and computer stations to properly arrange all your cables.
+Or, as the experts at homecarecontractors.com suggest, you can also invest in underground wire ducting for added safety.
 You may hang them behind a piece of furniture, on a wall, or in other areas like the wardrobe.

 Carpets not only offer the room a comfortable, heated feel, they also serve to define and delimit the space.
 Unfortunately, they are risky as well.
 Stop using lightweight rugs owing to the ability to curl at the ends.
 The carpets in the region must have a non-slip rubber or rubber sheet back, and you can prevent hurting yourself.
 Concerning broad rugs, take a double-stick tape and wrap the carpet’s perimeter to keep it from lifting and creating a fall.